 Part of improving the health of your home involves choosing products that are less-toxic to start with.
 Here are our recommendations for how to find products that are effective at what they do, but contain less toxic chemicals.

-If you see the Environmental Protection Agency's (EPA) Safer Choice program label on products, this is because the product is certified to:
+If you see the Environmental Protection Agency's (EPA) Safer Choice program label or the Design for the Environment (DfE) label on products, this is because the product is certified to:

 - Contain the safest ingredients.